Church of St. Polyeuctus: History

 The church survived until the 11th century, when it was abandoned.
 Thereafter it was liberally plundered for sculptures and other architectural elements (spolia) by both the Byzantines and, after the sack of the city in 1204, by the Crusaders.
-Several pieces from St. Polyeuctus were reused in the Monastery of Christ Pantokrator (the modern Zeyrek Mosque), and various pieces such as capitals were spread to places as far as Venice, Barcelona and Vienna, including the so-called Pilastri Acritani ("Pillars of Acre") in St Mark's Basilica, Venice.
+Several pieces from St. Polyeuctus were reused in other sacral buildings of Constantinople/Istanbul, for example the Monastery of Christ Pantokrator (the modern Zeyrek Mosque), the Fenari Isa Mosque and the Koca Mustafa Pasha Mosque.
+But other parts of the architectural sculpture of the church was spread throughout the Mediterranean to places like Venice, Milan, Barcelona and Vienna (Kunsthistorisches Museum).
+The most famous examples are the so-called Pilastri Acritani ("Pillars of Acre") that stand at St Mark's Basilica, Venice, since the 13th century.

 The site of the church, in the Saraçhane quarter (the ancient Constantinianae), was gradually occupied by houses and a mosque in the Ottoman period.
 In 1940, the area was leveled, and in 1960, during construction of the intersection of the Șehzadebași Caddesi and Atatürk Bulvari roads, excavations began.
 Brick vaults and pieces of Proconnesian marble sculpture were discovered, among them fragments of the monumental epigram adorning the church.
 These fragments, in conjunction with references to the approximate location of church in Byzantine texts concerning the imperial processions on the Mese avenue, allowed a secure identification.
-The site was extensively excavated between 1964 and 1969 by archaeologists under the direction of Dr. Nezih Firatli from the Istanbul Archaeological Museum and Richard Martin Harrison of the Dumbarton Oaks Institute.
+The site was extensively excavated between 1964 and 1969 by archaeologists under the direction of Dr. Nezih Firatli from the Istanbul Archaeological Museum and Martin Harrison of the Dumbarton Oaks Institute.
 The area, directly opposite the Istanbul Metropolitan Municipality City Hall, is now a preserved archaeological site open to visitors, although the sculptures have been removed to the Istanbul Archaeological Museum.